oracle/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 [Return to Table of Contents](#table-of-contents)

-# Appendix C: Build Mama Maggy Data Application
+# Appendix B: Build Mama Maggy Data Application

 This appendix shows how the “Mama Maggy” application was created to serve as a data source for the Application Development labs.